15 Best Healthy Foods for Kids

 12. Whole Grains

-Ragi is a filled with of calcium and beneficial for growing children.
-You can easily substitute it for chocolate cookies as it turns brown on being roasted, thus bringing a smile on the kid’s face.
+Ragi is loaded with calcium and is beneficial for growing children.
+You can easily substitute it for chocolate cookies as it turns brown on being roasted, thus bringing a smile to your kid’s face.

 How to Encourage Healthy Eating Habits in Children?